grnet/djnro/documentation/_sources/require.txt

 * python-django-tinymce (Flatpages editing made easier)
 * python-memcache (Yeap!
 You need that for Google maps locations caching)
 * python-django-registration (User activation made easy)
-* apache2 (We suggest apache - use your preferred one)
+* apache2 (We suggest apache with mod_rewrite enabled - use your preferred server)
-* apache2-mod-rewrite
-* apache2-mod-wsgi
+* libapache2-mod-wsgi
 * apache2-shibboleth : The server should be setup as a Shibboleth SP
 * A mail server - Tested with exim